pgadient/AndroidLintSecurityChecks/README.md

 A lightweight static analysis tool on top of Android Lint that analyzes the code under development and provides *just-in-time* feedback within the **latest** Android Studio IDE about the presence of security smells in the code.
 Moreover, this tool supports *batch processing* for large scale app analysis.

+> This is the accompanying material for our publication titled “Security Code Smells in Android ICC”.

 ## Build
 Import the project in Eclipse Java (untested in other IDEs) and create a run configuration that consists of the Gradle tasks `assemble`and `deploy`.
 By execution of these tasks the .jar file will get compiled and copied into the appropriate Android Studio directory (if existent).
 The tool is ready to use after completion.